08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 "Discovering duplicates in production data requires a methodical approach, distinguishing it slightly from a pure code bug.
 The focus shifts to understanding the data integrity issue and rectifying both the data and the pipeline that produced it.

-Immediate Assessment & Containment:
+Immediate Assessment & **Containment**:

-Assess Scope and Impact: First, I'd determine the extent of the duplication: which tables are affected, how many records, what's the time frame of the issue, and what's the downstream impact on reports, dashboards, or other systems?
+Assess Scope and Impact: First, I'd determine the extent of the duplication: **which tables are affected, how many records**, what's the time frame of the issue, and what's the downstream impact on reports, dashboards, or other systems?
 This helps prioritize the fix.

-Stop/Pause Ingestion (if ongoing): If the duplicates are actively being generated by a running pipeline, the first priority is to pause or stop that specific ingestion/transformation process to prevent further data corruption.
+Stop/Pause Ingestion (if ongoing): If the duplicates are actively being generated by a running pipeline, the **first priority is to pause or stop that specific ingestion/transformation process to prevent further data corruption**.

-Notify Stakeholders: Communicate the issue and the estimated impact to data consumers and business teams.
+**Notify Stakeholders: Communicate the issue** and the **estimated impact to data consumers** and business teams.

 Diagnosis and Root Cause Analysis: